Understanding Provincial Offences

 2. Right to Representation: You are entitled to be represented by legal counsel or a paralegal.

-3. Right to a Fair Trial: You have the right to a fair hearing before an impartial judge, where you can present your case and challenge the evidence against you.
+3. Right to a Fair Trial: You have the right to a fair hearing before an impartial judge in municipal or provincial offenses courts, where you can present your case and challenge the evidence against you.

 Implications of the Charge